REGULATORY GUIDELINES FOR PRIVATE PLAY SCHOOLS

 g) fee record of all children

 v.
-Where a play school is established before implementation of these guidelines, it shall take steps to fulfil the norms and standards within 6 months
+Where a play school is established before implementation of these guidelines, it shall take steps to fulfill the norms and standards within 6 months

 (5) Requirement with respect to Name